Kernel PCA for Out-of-Distribution Detection: Non-Linear Kernel Selection and Approximation: Non-Linear Kernel for OoD Detection

 In our work, we leverage Kernel PCA (KPCA) \cite{scholkopf1997kernel,scholkopf1998nonlinear} to identify discriminative non-linear feature subspaces for distinguishing InD and OoD data.
 The key of KPCA lies in finding proper kernels to model the non-linearity that closely relates to InD-OoD separability in the $\boldsymbol{z}$-space, so as for discriminative non-linear principal components and distinguishable reconstruction errors on InD and OoD data.

-The framework of our KPCA detection method is illustrated in Figure \ref{fig:kpca-framework}.
+Our KPCA detection framework is illustrated in Figure \ref{fig:kpca-framework}.
 By analyzing InD and OoD features in the $\boldsymbol{z}$-space, we identify two non-linear patterns that reflect their disparities and derive a Cosine-Gaussian kernel to model such non-linearity: alleviating the adverse imbalance of feature norms through a Cosine kernel in Section \ref{sec:kernel:cosine} and promoting the beneficial feature distance relation by a Gaussian kernel in Section \ref{sec:kernel:gaussian}.